-The wall thermostat "calls for heat", closing the R to W circuit.
+The wall thermostat "calls for heat", closing the R-to-W circuit.
 The furnace control performs a self-check, verifies the low-heat and high-heat pressure switch contacts LPS and HPS are open, and starts the inducer motor IDM in high-speed.

-- a.
-Inducer Prepurge Period - (1.)
+a.
+Inducer Prepurge Period

+- (1.)
 If the furnace control CPU selects low-heat operation the inducer motor IDM comes up to speed, the low-heat pressure switch LPS closes, and the furnace control CPU begins a 15-sec prepurge period.
+If the low-heat pressure switch LPS fails to remain closed the inducer motor IDM will remain running at high-speed.
 After the low-heat pressure switch re-closes the furnace control CPU will begin a 15-sec prepurge period, and continue to run the inducer motor IDM at high-speed. - (2.)
 If the furnace control CPU selects high-heat operation, the inducer motor IDM remains running at high-speed, and the high-heat pressure switch relay HPSR is de-energized to close the NC contact.
 When sufficient pressure is available the high-heat pressure switch HPS closes, and the high-heat gas valve solenoid GV-HI is energized.
 The furnace control CPU begins a 15-sec prepurge period after the low-heat pressure switch LPS closes.
-If the high-heat pressure switch HPS fails to close and the low-heat pressure switch LPS closes, the fur-
+If the high-heat pressure switch HPS fails to close and the low-heat pressure switch LPS closes, the furnace will operate at low-heat gas flow rate until the high-heat pressure switch closes for a maximum of 2 minutes after ignition.

-- nace will operate at low-heat gas flow rate until the high-heat pressure switch closes for a maximum of 2 minutes after ignition. - Igniter Warm-Up-At the end of the prepurge period, the (Hot Surface Igniter) HSI is energized for a 17-second igniter warm-up period. - c.
-Trial-for-Ignition Sequence-When the igniter warm-up period is completed the main gas valve relay contacts GVR-1 and -2 close to energize the gas valve solenoid GV-M, the gas valve opens, and 24 vac power is supplied for a field-installed humidifier at the HUM terminal.
-The gas valve solenoid GV-M permits gas flow to the burners where it is ignited by the HSI.
+- b.
+Igniter Warm-Up -At the end of the prepurge period, the Hot-Surface Igniter HSI is energized for a 17-sec igniter warm-up period. - c.
+Trial-For-Ignition Sequence -When the igniter warmup period is completed the main gas valve relay contact GVR closes to energize the gas valve solenoid GV-M. The gas valve solenoid GV-M permits gas flow to the burners where it is ignited by the HSI.
 Five sec after the GVR closes, a 2-sec flame proving period begins.
 The HSI igniter will remain energized until the flame is sensed or until the 2-sec flame proving period begins.
 If the furnace control CPU selects high-heat operation, the high-heat gas valve solenoid GV-HI is also energized. - d.
-Flame-Proving-When the burner flame is proved at the flame-proving sensor electrode FSE, the inducer motor IDM switches to low-speed unless running at high-speed, and the furnace control CPU begins the blower-ON delay period and continues to hold the gas valve GV-M open.
-If the burner flame is not proved within two sec, the control CPU will close the gas valve GV-M, and the control CPU will repeat the ignition sequence for up to three more Trials-For-Ignition before going to Ignition - Lockout.
-Lockout will be reset automatically after three hours, by momentarily interrupting 115 vac power to the furnace, or by interrupting 24 vac power at SEC1 or SEC2 to the furnace control CPU (not at W/W1, G, R, etc.).
-If flame is proved when flame should not be present, the furnace control CPU will lock out of Gas-Heating mode and operate the inducer motor IDM on high speed until flame is no longer proved. - e.
-Blower-ON Delay-If the burner flame is proven the blower-ON delay for low-heat and high-heat are as follows:
+Flame-Proving When the burner flame is proved at the flame-proving sensor electrode FSE, the inducer motor IDM switches to low-speed unless the furnace is operating in high-heat, and the furnace control CPU begins the blower-ON delay period and continues to hold the gas valve GV-M open.
+If the burner flame is not proved within two sec, the control CPU will close the gas valve GV-M, and the control CPU will repeat the ignition sequence for up to three more Trials-For-Ignition before going to Ignition-Lockout.
+Lockout will be reset automatically after three hours, or by momentarily interrupting 115 vac power to the furnace, or by interrupting 24 vac power at SEC1 or SEC2 to the furnace control CPU (not at W/W1, G, R, etc.).
+If flame is proved when flame should not be present, the furnace control CPU will lock out of Gas-Heating mode and operate the inducer motor IDM on high speed until flame is no longer proved. - Blower-On delay If the burner flame is proven the blower-ON delays for low-heat and high-heat are as follows:

-Low-Heat-45 sec after the gas valve GV-M is energized the blower motor (BLWM) is energized at LO HEAT speed.
+Low-heat - 45 sec after the gas valve GV-M is opened the blower motor BLWM is turned ON at low-heat airflow.